dart-lang/site-www/src/tools/pub/publishing.md

   and then [transfer the package to a publisher](#transferring-a-package-to-a-verified-publisher).

-  Once a package has been transferred to a publisher, you can update the package using `pub publish`.
+  Once a package has been transferred to a publisher, you can update the package using `dart pub publish`.
 {{site.alert.end}}

 After your package has been successfully uploaded to pub.dev, any pub user can